In this guide, we’ve given you a rundown on 11 of the best tools to use to stress test your CPU, RAM, and GPU.

 Core Temp is a nice lightweight CPU monitoring tool that will provide you with real-time temperature readings and load percentages on your processor.
 If you have an Intel processor, Core Temp will also provide readings for the temperature and load on each individual core on your CPU.
 However, for AMD temperatures it just shows a single temperature for the entire CPU.

 GPU-Z is similar to Core Temp, except that instead of monitoring your CPU, GPU-Z will, obviously, monitor your GPU.
 With GPU-Z you can monitor the temperatures and load on your GPU, as well as your GPU’s clock speed, onboard memory clock speed, fan speed, and the amount of memory being used among other things.
+GPU-Z is also free to use.

 3. MSI Afterburner

 MSI Afterburner is another graphics card hardware monitoring tool.
 However, it dubs itself as being a graphics card ‘utility tool’ because of all of the other features it comes with.
 Along with being able to provide you with much of the same information that GPU-Z offers you, MSI Afterburner will also let you overclock your GPU, set custom fan profiles, run in-game benchmarks, and even record gameplay video or take in-game screenshots.
+Like Core Temp and GPU-Z, MSI Afterburner is free to use.

 HWiNFO64 is one of the more advanced hardware monitoring tools out there as it allows you to monitor multiple core components in your system.
 With HWiNFO64 you can track temperatures and other information on your CPU, GPU, RAM, and motherboard, as well as track fan speeds, component loads, and plenty more.